 They situated themselves in the Elevator, sitting in silence during the brief trip Up.
 Alastair spent most of the ride staring at Iris, making her even more uncomfortable.
 She kept her gaze on the blinking lights of the Elevator’s control panel.

-“You’ve been very quiet, Miss Kayn,” her Mentor said as they exited the pod.
+“You’ve been very quiet, Miss Kayn,” Alastair said as they exited the pod.

 “My friend is often like that,” Claire commented, steering the man’s attention away from Iris.
 “She seems happiest when in silent contemplation.
 I’ve found it’s best to just leave her to her own thoughts.”

 For the first time since they were reacquainted, Alastair Vega’s face wasn’t the model of pleasantry.
+He narrowed his eyes at Iris, but continued addressing Claire.
 “The Agency Training Program is a place to socialize, network, and meet new people; she won’t get far if she shies away from conversation.”

 The trio walked through the Plaza while Mr. Vega pointed out the information desk, the closest cafeteria, popular meeting spots, the shopping locality, study areas, and other important places.